-There are two primary types of Managed Apple IDs used in the DoD.
+Two primary types of Managed Apple IDs are used in the DoD.
 Currently, the DoD uses administrative Apple IDs to manage programs and access Apple IT systems sites such as https://business.apple.com.

 The second type of Managed Apple ID is similar to a Personal Apple ID employed by an end user for personalization of an iOS device.
-Ownership of Managed Apple IDs is retained by the organization, and some functions of personalization can be limited.
+The organization retains ownership of Managed Apple IDs, and some functions of personalization can be limited.
 Additionally, functions such as commerce interactions with Apple may be limited, and interactions with other Apple IDs may be restricted.

 Managed IDs may use a different email domain than the organization's typical email domain.
 Apple recommends that organizations differentiate the Managed Apple ID from the standard organization email address.
 For example, if the organization's email domain is user@service.mil, the Managed Apple ID might be user@appleid.service.mil.
 This Managed Apple ID does not have to correspond to an actual email address in the organization.

-Additionally when the Managed Apple ID is created, the user's standard email address is associated with the ID but is not required to be the Apple ID.
+Additionally, when the Managed Apple ID is created, the user's standard email address is associated with the ID but is not required to be the Apple ID.
 Managed Apple IDs give the organization ID management functions, including resetting passwords and managing connections to the federated ID system.
-More details will be available on Managed Apple IDs once they are released by Apple.